Born in Lille, France. Grandmaster (1997).

 <European Team Championships>: Playing board 1 for France, he lead his country to 2nd in 2001 and 3rd in 2005.
 He also played in 2007, 2009, 2011 and 2013, all on board 1.
 (2a) Games results were 52.5% for 40 games (+6 =30 -4).

 <European Club Cup>: Bacrot first played with the NAO chess club, many times French team champion and European club champion.
 He played with NAO in the ECC every year from 2002-2005, winning team golds in European Clubs Cup (Men) (2003) and 20th European Club Cup (2004), and individual silver in 2003.
 He did not participate in the ECC in 2006, but joined OSG Baden Baden in 2007, where he remained – usually on board 2 - playing every year since then except for 2010 until 2012.
 In 2008, he won team silver and individual gold (for board 2), and followed up with individual silver in the European Club Cup (2011) for board 3.
 He switched clubs for the European Club Cup (2014), playing board four for the Italian club Obiettivo Risarcimento Padova, with whom he scored an individual bronze (team placing 10th).
 His overall games record for his period from 2002-2014 in the ECC is 64.1% from 64 games (+27 =28 -9).

 <National Club/Team Championships>: Bacrot played for Paris NAO in the domestic team championships in France.
 His most notable accomplishment was a stunning 11/11 score in the team championship of 2004, leading NAO to a 4 point victory over Monaco and Cannes.
 He has also played in the Bundesliga, the Spanish league (CECLUB), the Greek Team Cup and the 4NCL.
 His results in the 2012-13 Bundesliga added 20 ratings points to his rating in May 2013.
 In September 2013, he helped his team Gros Xake Taldea to a bronze medal in the Spanish CECLUB league.
-He played for OSG Baden Baden in the 2013-14 Bundesliga, helping his team to the gold medal.
+He played for OSG Baden Baden in the 2013-14 and 2014-15 Bundesliga, helping his team to the gold medal in both years.